AdobeDocs/campaign-standard.en/help/reporting/using/creating-a-report-workflow-segment.md

 You can now access your reports to track your segment codes.

-## Step 3: Create a dynamic report to filter segments{#step-3--create-a-dynamic-report-filter-segments}
+## Step 3: Create a dynamic report to filter segments {#step-3--create-a-dynamic-report-filter-segments}

 After sending deliveries with your workflow, you can breakdown reports using your segment codes from your workflow.